christhesoul/andy-polhill.github.io/src/blog/time-for-a-change.md

 ---
-title: Journey to a new job
+title: Time for a change?
 author: Andy Polhill
 date: 2021-10-02
 ---

 The average tenure in technology is around 3 years.
 Compared to historical trends that isn't very long, but it's certainly long enough to form habits and build relationships.
 Changing jobs is potentially less of a big deal than it used to be, but it is still a significant event.

 Everyone embarks upon a different journey when they look for a new job.
 I wanted to take the opportunity to talk about my most recent experiences.
 If you are considering embarking on a journey of your own or maybe you are even on it already, then I hope you might find this useful.